MeLlamoLeandro/MeLlamoLeandro/README.md

 </div>

 # 💫 About Me:
-🔭 Currently, I am deepening my knowledge of React-JS by taking a course at CoderHouse.
-I am immersing myself in the world of React-JS and learning new skills.
+🔭 I have recently completed an intensive React-JS course and have now transitioned into a backend programming course as part of my journey to become a full-stack developer.
+With a solid foundation in React-JS and a growing expertise in backend development, I am excited to apply my skills to create comprehensive and dynamic web applications.
+I am dedicated to continuous learning and staying updated with the latest industry practices to deliver high-quality solutions.
-Also, I just finished my second programming WEB course (Java Script)<br>🚀I currently work as a frontend developer contributing to a website/blog project for a consulting company<br>🌱 Student of the "Full Stack Developer" career at Coderhouse" <br>⚡Future Web Developer<br>
+<br>🚀 I currently work as a frontend developer contributing to a website/blog project for a consulting company
+<br>🌱 Student of the "Full Stack Developer" career at Coderhouse".
+<br>⚡ Future Web Developer<br>

 ## 🌐 Socials: